AmitHalpert/contamination/README.md

 This is a Java-based game that uses [LibGDX](https://libgdx.com) as its game framework.

-## Build and runtime dependencies
-- **Important** update to the latest graphics driver
-- Gradle (From the package manager or the one provided in this repository)
-- JDK 8-15

 ## How to run?

 You can download the **contamination** .jar file in [releases](https://github.com/AmitHalpert/contamination/releases).